-A bee hotel can be made out of all kinds of materials, as you can see in this one.
+A bee hotel can be made out of all kinds of materials, as you can see in here.
 This house sits in the kitchen garden of Louis XIV’s palace in Versailles.
 Image via Landscape Lover

 Many communities are adding bug hotels to their parks and education centers.
-This one sits at The Gardens at Lake Merritt in Oakland, CA.
+This is a large one that sit at The Gardens at Lake Merritt in Oakland, CA.

-Here’s a gorgeous, rustic bee condo that sits in Luxembourg Gardens in Paris.
+This gorgeous, rustic bee condo sits in Luxembourg Gardens in Paris.
 Image via CBC

 Bee hotels can be large, freestanding structures or small enough to hang on a wall, like this one.
+This is a great way to add interest to an outdoor wall or fence while helping out your local pollinators!
 Image via Debra Solomon

 A bee hotel does not have to be large or elaborate.
-This cute little cinder block house from Little Eco Footprints is a great example of how you can make one out of minimal materials and space.
+This cute little cinder block house from Little Eco Footprints is a great example of how you can make one out of scrap materials, and it takes up very little space.

 Bricks and pieces of cinder block make perfect spaces for extra holes and bamboo stalks in this bee condo.
 Image via www.sav-überlingen.de

-This gorgeous little bee hotel was part of the Beyond the Hive competition, in which designers competed to create sustainable bug habitats for London parks.
+This gorgeous little bug hotel was part of the Beyond the Hive competition, in which designers competed to create sustainable bug habitats for London parks.
 Image via Inhabitat